z-shell/zsh-navigation-tools/README.md

 bindkey "^R" znt-history-widget
 ```

 to `.zshrc`.
-This is done automatically when using the installer.
-Two other
+This is done automatically when using the installer, zgen, antigen
-widgets exist, `znt-cd-widget` and `znt-kill-widget`, they can be too assigned
+or single file install.
+Two other widgets exist, `znt-cd-widget` and
-to key combinations:
+`znt-kill-widget`, they can be too assigned to key combinations:

 ```zsh
 zle -N znt-cd-widget